Rhys Murphy: Club career

-Gillingham

 Murphy signed for League One club Gillingham on 31 January 2018 on a short-term contract.

-Chelmsford City

 Murphy signed for National League South club Chelmsford City on 11 July 2018.
 On 26 December 2018, Murphy scored his first hat-trick for the club in a 5–1 win against rivals Billericay Town.
 Murphy was released by Chelmsford at the end of the 2018–19 season, having been the club's top scorer with 28 goals in all competitions.